venkatraj/js-notes/Part 1/04. Object Basics/4.1. Objects/objects.md

   uniqueID: Symbol('unique'),
 }
 ```
-Please note that JSON objects don't allow traing commas.
-Since they look same as JS, it can be easy to get confused.If you open user settings in Sublime Text editor (and like) what you see is not JS object, but its JSON object.
+Please note that JSON objects don't allow trailing commas.
+Since they look same as JS, it can be easy to get confused.
+If you open user settings in Sublime Text editor (and like) what you see is not JS object, but its JSON object.

 Property name can be more than a single word.
 In that case it should be quoted.
 ```js